actinia-org/actinia-core/docs/docs/tutorial_process_chain.md

 We create a process chain that computes the NDVI from a Sentinel-2A scene based on the bands 8 and 4 with the GRASS GIS module r.mapcalc.
-We use the latitude/longitude location **latlong\_wgs84** as processing environment. and the computational region of sentinel band B04 for the NDVI processing.
+We use the latitude/longitude location **latlong\_wgs84** as processing environment and the computational region of sentinel band B04 for the NDVI processing.
 Then we calculate univariate statistics for the Sentinel-2A scene.
 The computed NDVI raster layer will be exported as geotiff file that can be accessed via an URL.